 Notice the lens is in the middle, not in the corner?
 It has a fast and sharp F2.0 lens paired with a slightly larger sensor than most of the cameras on this page.
 Basically that means this camera gets more light and you will get sharper pictures, and be able to stop fish movement easier.
 It is a very good thing.
 Most of the cameras on this page are F3.5 or higher, which means they take in half as much light or worse.

-And this camera has fast focusing speeds compared to almost any other waterproof camera.
+And this camera has fast focusing speeds and shooting speeds compared to almost any other waterproof camera.
 This is a very valuable feature for getting fish pictures.

 It is waterproof to 50 feet.
 Great if you free dive, and extra assurance otherwise, and the battery door has a double lock system to prevent accidental leaks.

-The TG-4 also has dual image stabilization (sharper pictures), GPS, compass, manometer (water depth), a 3" LCD screen, four different underwater white balance modes, and an LED light for macro shots.
+The TG-5 retains the dual image stabilization (sharper pictures), GPS, compass, manometer (water depth), a 3" LCD screen, four different underwater white balance modes, and an LED light for macro shots.

-The TG-4 has an optional fish-eye or tele-converter lens, and with an adapter can take 40.5mm filters.
+The TG-5 has an optional fish-eye or tele-converter lens, and with an adapter can take 40.5mm filters.
 You can even get a separate underwater housing for going deeper.

 This is our top pick of this type of camera.
-We have known many people who love it.
+We have known many people who love the the TG-4.

 Pentax was bought by Ricoh, and you will see that name on their compact cameras.
 Pentax has many years and models of waterproof cameras under their belt.
 The current cameras are very tough and shockproof and have a very solid feel to them.

-The most current model is the Ricoh WG-5.
-This is the 17th generation of their waterproof digital snorkel cameras, and nearly identical to the WG-4, adding new underwater white balance options, a new underwater flash mode and GPS.
+The most current model is the Ricoh WG-50.
+This is the 18th generation of their waterproof digital snorkel cameras, and nearly similar to the previous WG-5, but with a slower lens, which is too bad.

 It has a 16mp CMOS sensor camera that is shockproof, dustproof, coldproof, and waterproof down to 45 feet.
-It retains the LED lights that surround it's lens for macro pictures and the fast F2.0 lens, with a 25-100mm zoom range.
+It retains the LED lights that surround its lens for macro pictures, but unfortunately it loses the fast F2.0 lens of the previous model, and now has an F3.5-5.5 lens, with a longer zoom range of 28-140mm.
 It also has 1080p HD movie mode and a 3" screen with a dedicated video button.

 A cool feature on this camera is that you can set the green button on the back to bring you quickly to the white balance settings.
-We do a white balance setting for just about every picture, so this is great.
+This can be very useful underwater.

-Nikon was late to the game, and only offered a competitive camera of this type in 2014 with the Coolpix AW120.
-Its replacement, the Coolpix AW130 has a fast F2.8 lens, high resolution screen, a wide angle lens at 24mm and decent battery life.
+Nikon was late to the game, and only offered a competitive camera of this type in 2014 with the Coolpix AW120, and then the AW130.
+The new Coolpix AW300 is nearly identical to the AW130, but adds 4K video.
+It has a fast F2.8 lens, high resolution screen, a wide angle lens at 24mm and decent battery life.
 It also offers a smart waterproof door design.
 It has only one door, that is secured with a very positive locking system and seals, and is notable for being waterproof down to 100 feet.
 An interesting option is that you can buy a $10 accessory that makes it easy to add filters.

 It is a fast camera, with quick shot times and can provide 5 frames per second.

-It has a ton of features, like a 16mp CMOS sensor, full 1080 HD video, GPS, Wi-Fi, NFC, electronic compass, image stabilization, 3" LED screen, a 24mm to 120mm zoom lens (35mm equivalent), and many other features.
+It has a ton of features, like a 16mp CMOS sensor, GPS, Wi-Fi, NFC, electronic compass, image stabilization, 3" LED screen, a 24mm to 120mm zoom lens (35mm equivalent), and many other features.

-And notably the lens in both cameras is much slower at F3.9 wide open, losing the F2.8 of the D10, and it is much slower than the current Pentax/Ricoh, Nikon and Olympus offerings.
+And notably the lens is much slower at F3.9 wide open, losing the F2.8 of the D10, and it is much slower than the current Pentax/Ricoh, Nikon and Olympus offerings.

 It is waterproof to 82 feet.
 And it is a tough camera, meaning it can handle low temperatures, and drops.
 The body is smaller than the D10.
 Its zoom range is 28-140mm (35mm equivalent).
 It has a 3" screen and a GPS.